If a thing’s worth doing, it’s worth doing badly.G. K. Chesterton

 When I’m doing the intake interviews for RCIA, I always start with the same question: How Did You Get Here?
 Hence, the title of the podcast.
 I know why I need Jesus–as my former boss Scott Whitfield was fond of reminding me, I’m the worst sinner I know–but I’m always curious to learn why the articulate / well-dressed / financially-solvent / physically fit / insanely talented person sitting in front of me thinks they need Jesus.
 From my perspective, they’ve got their poop in a group, so how did they get here?
 Attractive women and strapping men don’t have problems, right?

 They’ve got the same holes in their souls as the rest of us.
-And it is always moving to hear someone tell you that they’ve fallen in love with your True Love and want surrender themselves to Him.
+And it is always moving to hear someone tell you that they’ve fallen in love with your True Love and want to surrender themselves to Him.
 Their humility is humbling and their ardent desire for what I too frequently treat with casual indifference increases my own ardor.

 I’m such a narcissist that I vacillate between thinking too highly or too little of myself.
 But when I’m listening to these stories of people responding to their Father’s call, I am reminded that, whatever I may think of myself, I am blessed and privileged to play some role in these stories.
 God knows exactly who we are and wants to draw near anyway.
 That’s good news.
 To paraphrase the Graham Kendrick song, “he paid what he thought we were worth.”
 Domine non sum dignus.